steepdevel/ApiServer/README.md

 # Getting started
 --------------

-We have RESTful API which help you fetch info about MicroBitcoin blockchain and interact with it.
-This api is fetching data directrly from the full node with addres and transaction indexes enabled.
+We have RESTful API which help you fetch info about Steepcoin blockchain and interact with it.
+This api is fetching data directrly from the full node with address and transaction indexes enabled.
 Our [explorer](https://steepcoin.github.io/explorer) and [web wallet](https://steepcoin.github.io/wallet) is using this api.

 # How to use it?
 --------------